ahawkins/hawkins.io/blog/_posts/2012-07-10-what_javascript_needs.md

 the realm of copy and paste scripts from random web pages.
 There are still people doing this.
 These are not the people I want to engage.
-I want to engage passionate developers who care about the web and the techonlogies that compose it.
+I want to engage passionate developers who care about the web and the technologies that compose it.
 We need to focus on quality engineering and push the language forward.
 We can't push the web forward unless we push the tools forward.
 We need to encourage each other to try harder, push harder, to architect, to learn, to test more, to not settle and to